erebos12/software_testing/general_test_concept/readme.md

 ## Service / Integration Tests
 - Testing of APIs/microservices (incl.
 DB)
+    - testing all microservice without UI (API based testing)
+    - also a single microservice can be tested here (Component test)
-- Testing the key functionality should be done here, NOT in UI tests
+- Testing the key functionality should be done here or on Unit Test level, NOT in UI tests !!!
-- Recommendation for better testing and better communication between Devs and Business can be achieved by **Behavior Driven Development** (BDD)
-    - BDD enables business team and devs to create their own test language
-    - By this test language, the devs can then implement the tests

 ## UI-Tests
 - Most expensive and slowest (slow in execution and writing) tests